Hey There Destination Brides!

 I have been working so hard on my new ebook: 9 Steps for Canadians Planning a Destination Wedding.

 It is almost 20 pages so I can’t post the whole thing but here is the summary.
 If you want the whole book (and I think you do), I will email it to you instantly if you sign up using this form: www.loveatfirsttravel.com/271-2 .
 Don’t like using automated forms?
-Send me a quick line on my contact form and I will send it within 24 hours (sooner if I have had my coffee)
+Fill out your information at the bottom and I will get in touch with you within 24 hours (sooner if I have had my coffee)

 Even though I strongly recommend you download the whole ebook, I wouldn’t drag you to this page without giving your the 9 steps would I?

 So here they are:

 the world is big so whatever you want in a destination wedding, you will be able to find it.
 It is so much easier to find a perfect match when you know exactly what you are looking for trust me.
 Start thinking about your guest list at this point too.
 Nobody expects you to know the exact amount of guests but you should have an idea whether it will be ten people or one hundred.

 The ebook breaks it down into specific budgets but basically you need to decide on a wedding budget and a travel budget.
 Two separate budgets!!
 And you thought destination wedding planning was easy ;).
 The average travel budget from Edmonton is close to $1800 per person for a week abroad.
 Most wedding couples spend under $5000 on the actual wedding package.
 These numbers are meant to give you a jumping off point at least 🙂